 Niche applications with quick turnover that meet some unmet technology needs could also speed the adoption of graphene.
-For example, graphene could be used for DNA sequencing, membranes and filtration, thermal management, photodetectors, OLEDs, etc.
+For example, graphene could be used for DNA sequencing, membranes and filtration, in field-effect transistors for thermal management, photodetectors, OLEDs, etc.

 Finally, with the broadening of the spectrum of graphene-based materials and processes, recently initiated efforts to standardize the definition of different types of graphene will certainly help speed up the commercialization of graphene.